NEUIR/ConsRec/README.md

 ### 2. Data Preprocessing for Training $\text{M}_{Filter}$

 Before proceeding, process all four original datasets as described above to obtain the atomic files.
-Then, construct the mixed pretraining data for \text{M}_{Filter} according to your desired proportions.
+Then, construct the mixed pretraining data for $\text{M}_{Filter}$ according to your desired proportions.

 #### 2.1.
 Construct Training and Test Data using Recbole: